 When it’s hot out, don’t bring Fido to the park in the middle of the day.
 Go in the mornings or evenings, when it’s cooler.

 Last but not least, don’t think of going to the park as a chore.
 It’s a great chance to hang out with your canine buddy!

 Please reach out if ever we can be of assistance.
-As your local animal clinic, we are here to help!
+As your local animal clinic in Peterborough, ON, we are here to help!